xiaodaigh/Diban.jl/README.md

 # Diban.jl (Dìbǎn 地板)

-There is a `read_parquet` function to read parquet files!
+There is a `write_paruqet` and `read_parquet` functions to write and read parquet files!
 It's EXTREMELY slow at the moment but it works on newer Parquet files that Parquet.jl can't handle at the moment.

+The intention is to contribute these functions back to Parquet.jl so as not to fragment the community efforts.
+But the process is likely to be slow.
+Therefore, I make Dìbǎn available while Parquet.jl is being worked on.

-## Installation & Usage
+## Installation

 You need a particular branch of Parquet.jl and the master branch of Diban.jl